TC4D: Trajectory-Conditioned Text-to-4D Generation: Experiments

 \paragraph{Trajectory (training).} Similar to the 4D-fy baseline, we can omit the trajectory at the training stage and animate the scene via rigid transformation after training.
 This experiment is indicated in Table~\ref{tab:results} as ``w/o traj. training''.
 In this experiment, since the synthesized motion is agnostic to the trajectory, the resulting animations are less coherent than when incorporating the trajectory into the training procedure.
 Specifically, only a smaller range of motion is visible.
 User study participants prefer TC4D over this ablation by a significant margin.

 \paragraph{Trajectory-aware VSDS.} We use trajectory-aware VSDS to ensure that all regions of the trajectory receive adequate supervision from the text-to-video model.
 Specifically, this procedure involves breaking the trajectory down into segments, and then sampling one segment for which we render the video clips used to compute the VSDS gradients.
-We ablate this component by rendering video frames from a specific camera viewpoint sampled at equal steps $t$ along the entire trajectory.
 Then the VSDS gradients are computed using the resulting video.
 Overall, we find this approach results in too coarse a sampling of the trajectory and fails to synthesize smooth motion.
-This effect can be most clearly seen in the video clips included in the supplement.
-In Table~\ref{tab:results}, this method is indicated as ``w/o traj.-aware VSDS''.
-Most users are in favor of our method for higher motion quality.
+In Table~\ref{tab:results}, this method is indicated as ``w/o traj.-aware VSDS''. \paragraph{Global transformations.} To demonstrate that VSDS is trajectory dependent, we conduct an ablation where we remove global transformations during training, but still sample the time dimension in a segmented way as in trajectory-aware VSDS.
+The local deformations in this approach are significantly reduced.

 \paragraph{Smoothness penalty.} We assess the impact of removing the smoothness penalty from the deformation field (Eq.~\ref{eq:total_variation}).
 This regularization term, proposed by Zheng et al.~\cite{zheng2023unified}, helps to dampen high-frequency displacements in the deformation field and leads to smoother motion.
-As the row ``w/o smooth penalty'' shows in Table~\ref{tab:results}, the responses from user study participants indicate that removing this penalty has only a modest negative effect, especially compared to the timestep annealing ablation, which we discuss next.
+As the row ``w/o smooth penalty'' shows in Table~\ref{tab:results}, the responses from user study participants indicate that removing this penalty has only a modest negative effect.

 \paragraph{Diffusion timestep annealing.} Scheduling the sampling of the diffusion timesteps during training with VSDS provides another form of motion regularization in our method.
 Specifically, we reduce the sampling of large diffusion timesteps as we train, and we find that this produces smoother, more realistic motion.
 As we show in the last row of Table~\ref{sec:results}, ``w/o timestep annealing'', removing this procedure entirely (and keeping the smoothness penalty) negatively impacts the users' preference.
 In the supplement, we show that this method produces jittery animations and noticeable high-frequency deformation.